-If your old mattress is no longer giving you the support and comfort you need and literally losing you sleep at night, it'll be tempting to simply get a new one.
-But adding the right mattress topper can make all the difference, and can add year to your mattress's lifespan for considerably less than you'd pay for a new one.
-Which one should you go for?
+If you're not quite sure what we're talking about here, let us explain.
+If your old mattress is no longer giving you the support and comfort you need and literally losing you sleep at night, adding the right mattress topper can make all the difference.
+Unlike mattress protectors, toppers are designed to change the feel of a sleep surface, and can add year to your mattress's lifespan for considerably less than you'd pay for a new one.

 Eve topper vs Panda topper: the basics